mzazon/awesome-cloud-projects/aws/cost-allocation-chargeback-systems/cost-allocation-chargeback-systems.md

    echo "✅ Cost and Usage Report configured"
    ```

    The CUR report includes additional schema elements for resource tracking and generates daily reports with Athena integration for SQL-based analysis.
-This enables detailed chargeback calculations based on actual resource usage.
+This enables detailed chargeback calculations based on actual resource usage and supports advanced analytics for cost optimization initiatives.

 3. **Set Up SNS Topic for Notifications**:

-   SNS topics enable automated notifications when budget thresholds are exceeded.
-This proactive alerting helps departments stay within their allocated budgets and take corrective action before costs spiral out of control.
+   Amazon SNS provides reliable, scalable notification delivery for budget alerts and cost anomaly detection.
+The topic acts as a central communication hub, enabling automated notifications when budget thresholds are exceeded or unusual spending patterns are detected.
+This proactive alerting system helps departments maintain budget discipline and respond quickly to cost overruns.

    ```bash
    # Create SNS topic for cost alerts